DOME-4-0/hackathon-3/hack_nasicon/README.md

 - nasicon.py: Python script for building the nasicon material ontology and generating the visualization.
 - Chemical_formula_Parser.py: Script used to parse chemical formulas.

+## Requirements
+To run this project, the following dependencies are required:
+- pandas
+- rdflib